drewfernandez/EDS_Capstone_VSmoke/README.md

 - **Prediction data table** — full grid of predicted concentrations (µg/m³) color-coded by AQI severity band
 - **Duff/Litter fuel calculator** — estimates litter and duff fuel loading (tons/acre) from depth inputs using a photo guide keyed to elevation, aspect, and vegetation type
 - **Model information tab** — in-app documentation of model assumptions, parameters, and limitations
+- **AI Photo Match Calculator** - Uses OpenAI to compare the fuel guide photos to a photo of your choice and finds the closest match.

 ---